sambuccid/hulipaa/users_and_roadmap.md

 I want the results to be clearly separated from one another )

+### search multiple words
+As a visitor of the website
+I want to be able to use the searchbar typing multiple words So that I can find more relevant results
+(I want the results to be ordered by relevance)

 ### empty results
 As a visitor of the website